yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 This is tracked in [#10976](https://github.com/yugabyte/yugabyte-db/issues/10976).

-#### Bootstrapping target clusters
+#### Bootstrapping target universes

-- Currently, it is your responsibility to ensure that a target cluster has sufficiently recent updates, so that replication can safely resume.
-In the future, bootstrapping the target cluster will be automated, which is tracked in [#11538](https://github.com/yugabyte/yugabyte-db/issues/11538).
+- Currently, it is your responsibility to ensure that a target universe has sufficiently recent updates, so that replication can safely resume.
+In the future, bootstrapping the target universe will be automated, which is tracked in [#11538](https://github.com/yugabyte/yugabyte-db/issues/11538).
 - Bootstrap currently relies on the underlying backup and restore (BAR) mechanism of YugabyteDB.
 This means it also inherits all of the limitations of BAR.
 For YSQL, currently the scope of BAR is at a database level, while the scope of replication is at table level.
-This implies that when bootstrapping a target cluster, you automatically bring any tables from source database to the target database, even the ones on which you might not plan to actually configure replication.
+This implies that when bootstrapping a target universe, you automatically bring any tables from source database to the target database, even the ones on which you might not plan to actually configure replication.
 This is tracked in [#11536](https://github.com/yugabyte/yugabyte-db/issues/11536).

 #### DDL changes

 - Currently, DDL changes are not automatically replicated.
-Applying commands such as `CREATE TABLE`, `ALTER TABLE`, `CREATE INDEX` to the target clusters is your responsibility.
+Applying commands such as `CREATE TABLE`, `ALTER TABLE`, and `CREATE INDEX` to the target universes is your responsibility.
 - `DROP TABLE` is not supported.
 You must first disable replication for this table.
 - `TRUNCATE TABLE` is not supported.
 This is an underlying limitation, due to the level at which the two features operate.
 That is, replication is implemented on top of the Raft WAL files, while truncate is implemented on top of the RocksDB SST files.
-- In the future, it will be possible to propagate DDL changes safely to other clusters.
+- In the future, it will be possible to propagate DDL changes safely to other universes.
 This is tracked in [#11537](https://github.com/yugabyte/yugabyte-db/issues/11537).

 #### Safety of DDL and DML in active-active

 - Currently, certain potentially unsafe combinations of DDL and DML are allowed.
-For example, in having a unique key constraint on a column in an active-active last writer wins mode is unsafe because a violation could be introduced by inserting different values on the two clusters, since each of these operations is legal in itself.
-The ensuing replication can, however, violate the unique key constraint and cause the two clusters to permanently diverge and the replication to fail.
+For example, in having a unique key constraint on a column in an active-active last writer wins mode is unsafe because a violation could be introduced by inserting different values on the two universes, since each of these operations is legal in itself.
+The ensuing replication can, however, violate the unique key constraint and cause the two universes to permanently diverge and the replication to fail.
 - In the future, it will be possible to detect such unsafe combinations and issue a warning, potentially by default.
 This is tracked in [#11539](https://github.com/yugabyte/yugabyte-db/issues/11539).

 #### Kubernetes

 - Technically, replication can be set up with Kubernetes-deployed universes.
 However, the source and target must be able to communicate by directly referencing the pods in the other universe.
 In practice, this either means that the two universes must be part of the same Kubernetes cluster or that two Kubernetes clusters must have DNS and routing properly setup amongst themselves.
-- Being able to have two YugabyteDB clusters, each in their own standalone Kubernetes cluster, communicating with each other via a LoadBalancer, is not currently supported, as per [#2422](https://github.com/yugabyte/yugabyte-db/issues/2422).
+- Being able to have two YugabyteDB universes, each in their own standalone Kubernetes cluster, communicating with each other via a load balancer, is not currently supported, as per [#2422](https://github.com/yugabyte/yugabyte-db/issues/2422).

 ### Cross-feature interactions